CHiPs44/YetAnotherPicoComputer/50-Setup-with-RP2350.md

 - uses an RP2350B (80 pins) which adds 16 GPIOs
 - uses some of these GPIO for 8MB of QSPI PSRAM and 16MB of QSPI flash
-- and an 8-pins SP/CE connector: VSYS, 3V3, 5 GPIO (32-36 SPI/I²C/UART/PWM), GND
+- adds an 8 pins SP/CE connector: VSYS, 3V3, 5 GPIO (32-36 SPI/I²C/UART/PWM), GND
-- adds an 4-pins QW/ST connector: GPIO 4-5 (I²C #0), 3V3, GND, which are used by VGA, so not too intersting
+- adds an 4 pins QW/ST connector: GPIO 4-5 (I²C #0), 3V3, GND, which are used by VGA, so not too interesting...

 At first sight, these 8 MB of PSRAM may not be fast enough to store the "live" framebuffer(s) for scanvideo, but can be used to store programs, resources and transient data.